About the Park

 When is the Park open and what is the price of admission?

-Socrates is open 365 days a year from 9am until sundown.
-Admission to the Park’s gardens, exhibitions, and programs is always FREE and ALL ARE WELCOME!
-For directions to the Park click HERE.
+Socrates is open 365 days a year from 9am until sunset.
+Admission to the Park’s gardens, exhibitions, and programs is always free and all are welcome!

 Is the Park wheelchair accessible?